 Hedge funds are almost always organised as limited partnerships or limited liability companies to provide pass-through tax treatment.
 The fund itself does not pay taxes on investment returns, but returns are passed through so that individual investors pay the taxes on their personal tax bills.

-According to AAOIFI (The Accounting and Auditing Organisation of Islamic Financial Institutions) standards, short-selling is not Shariah compliant.
-Shariah Standard No.21 on Financial papers states:
+According to AAOIFI (The Accounting and Auditing Organisation of Islamic Financial Institutions) standards, short selling is not Shariah compliant.

 Another issue with the conventional long/short equity strategy is the high possibility of purchasing non-Shariah compliant equity and stocks.
 Stock purchases must pass a qualitative and quantitative Shariah screening with ongoing scholarly oversight before they can be deemed compliant investments.